Dewalt DXGNR8000 - 8000/10000W Portable Generator With Electric Start

 Zoom on the Dewalt DXGNR8000

-In a nutshell, the Dewalt DXGNR8000 is a portable generator mostly geared towards:
+In summary, the Dewalt DXGNR8000 is a portable generator especially useful for:

 Power & Run Time

-The fuel capacity of 7.5 gallons allows the DXGNR8000 to operate for around 9 hours at 50% load with a full tank (fuel consumption around 0.83 GPH).
+Thanks to its 7.5 gallons fuel tank, the DXGNR8000 can run continuously for around 9 hours at 50% load on a full tank (with an average fuel consumption of approximately 0.83 GPH).

 Outlets